 Announcing the PSWP Summer Lineup!

-Here's information regarding the summer classes that will be available for registration soon.
-If you have any questions or want further information contact PSWP director, Holly Stein at email@example.com or 206-790-0266 (cell).
+Here's information regarding the summer classes available NOW for registration!
+If you have any questions or want further information contact PSWP director, Holly Stein at firstname.lastname@example.org or 206-790-0266 (cell).
+Classes will be open until filled.

 - PSWP Summer Invitational Institute | View Further Info Here!